 Practical Tip:

-As a POD fulfiller prioritizing print quality, providing correct CMYK files is essential to achieving outstanding results.
+As a POD fulfiller prioritizing print quality, providing correct color files is essential to achieving outstanding results.

 If your design includes transparent elements - like a logo on a T-shirt - you’ll want to ensure that your file format supports transparency, typically a PNG.
 Many design tools allow for layers, which makes creating and adjusting designs easier.
 However, flattening the layers is often recommended to avoid errors when submitting a file for printing.